lavzz/CNN-Implementations/README.md

 My model basically overfits (train accuracy ~99% and validation accuracy ~ 85%). comments to improve are welcome

 what am i working on next?
-Semantic segmentation!
+An Industrial Implementation of Transfer learning!